Common types of compensation strategies

 Developing a compensation strategy

 Developing a compensation strategy requires research and analysis to stay competitive while keeping compensation affordable.
-Follow a few key factors when designing your strategies:
+When designing your strategies, follow a few key factors along with examples of compensation strategies in action:

 1. Highlight your competitive edge

 Attracting and retaining talented employees might mean offering more than a competitive salary.
-If the competition for talent is high, highlight how your company stands apart from the others.
+If the competition for talent is high, highlight how your company stands apart from others.
+Unique perks that job seekers want can make joining your organization a sought-after career move.
 Get creative in your compensation strategy to increase the level of interest in your business.

 When planning a compensation strategy, consider the duties and qualifications required for the job role.
 Use this information to find out what similar roles are paying and what similar companies offer besides salary.
-Understanding your industry can give you an insight into designing an attractive compensation package.
+Understanding your industry can give you insight into designing an attractive compensation package with extra perks that align with your business.

 3. Research compensation data